alterNERDtive/EDDiscovery-wiki/Using-the-edit-Add-On-Action-Files-Menu.md

 Along the bottom are some controls for the program:

 * Text Edit : Edit in a text editor.
 You can then edit it in text.
 Once finished, the program will be checked and imported if all is okay.
 This is a more advanced option.
+Make sure you save the file back to disk before quitting otherwise EDD won't see the changes!

 ![text edit](http://i.imgur.com/VIveDYQ.png)

 * Load : Load a text version of the program
 * Save : Save a text version of the program

+The power of this system comes from using the variables defined by events, such as EventClass_Name etc.

+This [action program language google document](https://docs.google.com/document/d/1M7ODl9Z68vzKCRFXKD2be3l3747G_rgzM1TnaXOiR0w/edit?usp=sharing) describes the action program language.